-Date
+Da te

 Dear Sir:

-I am interested in SOUTHERN UN NION STATE COMMUNITY COLLEGE.
+I am interested in SOUTHERN UNION STA ТЕ СОМ MUNITY CO LLEGE.

 My name is

 My address is

-Phone number () -
+Phone number ()

 My high school (is, was)

-(1 name)
+in (name)

+in(city) (state)

-(city) where I expect to graduate in (state) , 20, or
+where I expect to graduate in , 20 , or

-I graduated in,, or 1 I received my GED on,
+I graduated in,, o r I received my GED on , .

-I am thinking about entering college, st
+(month) (year) 2 (month) (year)

-I would like to know more about
+Fall Spring Summe I would like to know more about

-Please send me forms to apply for the following:
+Please send me forms to apply for th AdmissionFinancial A Aid Res idence Hall

-Admission Financial Aid d Scholarship Aid Residence Hall

-S Sincerely,

-Signature)
+(Signature)

-Mail to: Recruiting Office

-Southern Union State Community College 1701 Lafayette Parkway Opelika, Alabama 36801
+Mail to: Recruiting Office Southern Union State Commun 1701 Lafayette Parkway Opelika, Alabama 36801 nity College